ona-li-toki-e-jan-Epiphany-tawa-mi/netcatchat/README.md

 netcatchat requires netcat and the bash shell.

-There's a `shell.nix` you can use to generate a development enviroment with `nix-shell`.
+There's a `flake.nix` you can use to generate a development enviroment with `nix develop path:.`.

 Note that running netcatchat as a server will not work if netcat will not accept a wait time of 0, which depends on which implementation is installed on your